Lethem, Guyana

-Lethem is a town in Guyana, located in the Upper Takutu-Upper Essequibo region.
+Lethem is a town in Guyana’s south, located in the Upper Takutu-Upper Essequibo region.
 It is the regional capital of Upper Takutu-Upper Essequibo.

 It is named after Sir Gordon James Lethem, who was the Governor of British Guiana from 1941 to 12 April 1947.
 The city is populated by 1,702 inhabitants as of 2012.

-Lethem has several commercial establishments that distribute shoes, bicycles, shirts and other items; they are especially frequented by Brazilians who usually take goods to Boa Vista, Manaus, Pacaraima and Santa Elena de Uairén.
+Lethem has several commercial establishments for shoes, bicycles, shirts and other items; they are especially frequented by Brazilians who usually take goods to Boa Vista, Manaus, Pacaraima and Santa Elena de Uairén.

 The annual Rodeo on Easter weekend is the city's main event.

 Environment and economy

 Lethem is part of the Guyanese Rupununi savannah where there are many vaqueiros (as spoken in the Portuguese language), or cowboys, and ranches.
 Local flora/fauna includes various types of cashew trees, both the fruit and nut varieties; mango trees and Coconut trees are also common.
 There is a cashew processing plant in St. Ignatius, one of the communities that are a part of Lethem.
 There is also Culvert City, and New Culvert City, and there are several retail establishments throughout the township of Lethem.
 The Guyanese Dollar and, the Brazilian Reals, and in some stores, even U.S. currency is now accepted by merchants.